 What a man sows, he reaps.
 If he sows in the field of self-indulgence he will get a harvest of corruption out of it; if he sows in the field of the Spirit he will get from it a harvest of eternal life.

 Free audio for the blind

-Office of Readings for Saturday of week 5
+Office of Readings for Saturday after Ash Wednesday

-Evening Prayer 1 for 6th Sunday in Ordinary Time
+Evening Prayer 1 for 1st Sunday of Lent

 Full page including sources and copyrights